Veritiv (NYSE:VRTV) Issues FY 2022 Earnings Guidance

-Veritiv (NYSE:VRTV – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
+Veritiv (NYSE:VRTV – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $19.50-$21.50 for the period, compared to the consensus estimate of $18.40.
 The company issued revenue guidance of -.

-Veritiv (NYSE:VRTV – Get Rating) last issued its earnings results on Tuesday, August 9th.
-The basic materials company reported $6.12 earnings per share for the quarter, topping analysts’ consensus estimates of $4.50 by $1.62.
-The firm had revenue of $1.82 billion during the quarter.
+Veritiv (NYSE:VRTV – Get Rating) last issued its quarterly earnings results on Tuesday, August 9th.
+The basic materials company reported $6.12 EPS for the quarter, beating the consensus estimate of $4.50 by $1.62.
 Veritiv had a net margin of 3.64% and a return on equity of 41.53%.
-Equities analysts predict that Veritiv will post 21.25 EPS for the current year.
+The company had revenue of $1.82 billion during the quarter.
+As a group, equities analysts forecast that Veritiv will post 21.25 EPS for the current year.

 Institutional Investors Weigh In On Veritiv